johnnywycliffe/RaceDotNet/Design Docs/Software.md

 Stored information probably needs to be at least slightly obfuscated to avoid casual inspection of the SD card.

+### Checkpoints
+Checkpoints have a default distance of about 25 feet.
+This means any GPS reading inside this will be accepted as having been at that location.
+This radius can be changed.

+At high speeds, this may not be enough.
+GPS data is sampled at 10Hz, and a vehicle moving at ~100 MPH covers ~150 feet per second, so the GPS is sampling every 15 feet.
+If the vehicle travels off of the center of the circle, there is a chance that the Checkpoint could be skipped, which would suck.

+To avoid this, if the **Direction to waypoint** is suddenly greater than 90 degrees between two readings, average out the readings and see if checkpoint is activated.
+This means driving off to the side of the checkpoint can still miss the checkpoint, but it won't be possible to undersample GPS data.

+Similarly, for Drag racing, the start position is averaged during the setup phase to get as accurate as possible, then a sample is taken every tenth of a second.
+Once a measurement from >1/4 mile is taken, that last measurement is checked against the last measurement before 1/4 mile and math is done to find the actual 1/4 mile position.

 ## Events
 Types of events a driver may initiate.